rudolfb/ubuntu-xenial-elixir-install-shell-script/README.md

 Even though there is this error, the installation completes successfully, and Elxir and Erlang can both be opened.
 There might however be some issues using Erlang tools that require these packages.

+#### Update, 27.
+April 2016
+I no longer see this error in the installation log on xenial.

 # References

 http://www.zohaib.me/spacemacs-and-alchemist-to-make-elixir-of-immortality/